Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Shoalhaven Heads has 66 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes that together facilitate 123 weekly passenger trips.
-The average distance from residents to the nearest transport stop is 116 meters, indicating excellent accessibility.
+These stops are served by 7 different routes that collectively facilitate 123 weekly passenger trips.
+The average distance from residents' homes to the nearest transport stop is 116 meters, indicating excellent transport accessibility in the area.
+As a predominantly residential region, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 94% of residents, while walking accounts for 4%.
+On average, there are 1.1 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport